AndhikaNayakaAW/Midterm_Project/README.md

 **Navigation Bar**
 - Navbar (```navbar```)
-The navigation bar will display the following: the title of the website ‘A Thousand Flavors’ and text that shows ‘Welcome, {name}’ in which the user name changes depending on the name of the logged in user.
+The navigation bar will display the following: the title of the website A Thousand Flavors and text that shows Welcome, {name} in which the user name changes depending on the name of the logged in user.
 The welcome text does not show if the user is not logged in.
 In addition, there are buttons for the interactive features, Explore, Wishlist and Favorites.
 Logged in users can choose to log out by clicking on their username in the navigation bar and a pop out will appear to log out.

 **User Authentication Modules**